teamdeeson/warden/README.md

 Once these dependencies have been installed you will need to follow these steps to get your application started:

-  * Run ./scripts/install.sh to install the Symfony application fully
+  * Run 'composer update' to install the Symfony application fully
-  * Run ./scripts/clear-cache.sh to clear the cache and rebuild the assets
+  * Run './scripts/clear-cache.sh' to clear the cache and rebuild the assets

 Once set up you can log in using the credentials that you entered during the installation process.

 The installation parameters are:

 * locale            - the language code (e.g. en), currently only en is supported
 * secret            - a long random string used for security
 * protocol          - how warden should be accessed, either https (recommended) or http (not secure)
+* public_key_file   - the location of where the Warden app will create the public key
+* private_key_file  - the location of where the Warden app will create the private key

 Running a Development Webserver
 -------------------------------